tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 {{<img "12.png">}}

-after grouping the items and the separator.
+after grouping the items and the separator, like we did in `opsL`.

-Next let's flip this sequence around, before moving the separator to the right one step:
+Next, let's flip this sequence around, before moving the separator to the right one step:

 {{<img "13.png">}}